Here’s what we discovered when we looked into some of the oldest companies in the UK.

 In 1516, King Henry VII established the Master of the Posts position.
 This simple act was what marked the beginning of the rich history of the Royal Mail.

 In 1603, King James VI established the royal postal service.
-This was later made available to the public in 1635 by King Charles I as the Royal Mail.
+This historical company was later made available to the public in 1635 by King Charles I as the Royal Mail.